io4/bounty0xapi/README.md

 ```
 ### Client (*opts*)
 Opts might contain:
 * url: the root url for the API.
-Defaults to 'api.bounty0x.io/v1'
+Defaults to `https://api.bounty0x.io/v1`
+* credentials: object with credentials

 #### Client.login (username, password)
 Logs in using username and password.